Analysis: Trump pivot pleases GOP, but will it last?

 That’s left the Capitol reeling.

-Republicans have united control for the first time in decades but no agreement over the specifics of long-promised plans to repeal Obamacare and revamp the tax code.
-The civil service is in not-so-quiet revolt.
+Republicans have united control for the first time in decades but no agreement over the specifics of long-promised plans to repeal “Obamacare” and revamp the tax code.
+The federal civil service is in not-so-subtle revolt.
 And weeks of protests and raucous town halls are putting fresh political pressure on lawmakers from both parties to resist his agenda.

 The stakes are high not only in terms of policy but politics: If the GOP is unable to make good on years of election promises, they could enter the midterm elections in a far weaker position than expected.